Oat Porridge For Babies

 Can babies be allergic to oats?

-Technically, babies can be allergic to any food, however, oats are not a common allergen.
+Technically, babies can be allergic to any food, but oats aren’t a common allergen.

 What type of milk should I use in baby porridge?